elliottxp/elliottxp.github.io/_posts/2025-01-03-ways-of-seeing-book-review.md

 Imagine standing before a masterpiece, captivated by its originality and depth, only to find its image plastered on a coffee mug in the gift shop moments later.
 Does the art lose its magic, or does it gain something new?

-John Berger’s <code>Ways of Seeing</code> is an engaging exploration of how we perceive art and imagery in the context of society, culture, and history.
+John Berger’s **Ways of Seeing** is an engaging exploration of how we perceive art and imagery in the context of society, culture, and history.
 The essays are thoughtfully structured, blending provocative ideas with illustrative images that provide natural pauses for reflection.
 These visual breaks not only enhance comprehension but also gave me time to digest and practice Berger’s insights before moving forward.

 I found the book to be transformative, often prompting deep contemplation about the ways visual culture influences my daily life.
 After reading, I began to notice how the concepts Berger outlines, such as the dynamics of power, gender, and capitalism in visual representation, manifest in the imagery we encounter every day, from advertisements to grocery stores or public spaces.